 Another method for moving funds has popped up on the Macau side.
-High end jewelry booths inside Macau pretend to sell high-ticket items to gamblers.
+High-end jewelry booths inside Macau pretend to sell high-ticket items to gamblers.
 People buy these nonexistent items on credit and are then allowed to use that money on the casino floor.
 At the end of the day, the quasi-illegal loan must be collected.

 Gambling was legalized in Macau in 1850 under Portuguese rule.
 Hundreds of Chinese gaming houses in the region received licenses in return for paying a portion of their revenues to the government.
-Gaming remained more or less legal through the 19th and 20th centuries, but was a relatively minor industry in the area.
+Gaming remained more or less legal through the 19th and 20th centuries but was a relatively minor industry in the area.

 1961 was an important year in the development of Macau as a gambling destination.
 That year, the governor of Macau designated the region as a “permanent gaming region.”
 He offered lower rates of taxation for gaming and clarified the area’s gaming laws.
-Although it would be more than 40 years before Macau would evolve into the international gambling capitol it is today, this was an important first step in that direction.
+Although it would be more than 40 years before Macau would evolve into the international gambling capital it is today, this was an important first step in that direction.

 In 1962, the governor opened the region up for bidding to establish a new government-endorsed monopoly over gambling.
 A group of Hong Kong and Macau businessmen won the bidding process and created the Sociedade de Turismo e Diversões de Macau (STDM).
 This group was given monopoly control over all types of gambling in Macau.

 STDM ushered in a new era of gaming for Macau.
-The syndicate built large casinos, introduced western-style games and established new means for transporting gamblers from the Chinese mainland and Hong Kong to Macau.
+The syndicate built large casinos, introduced western-style games, and established new means for transporting gamblers from the Chinese mainland and Hong Kong to Macau.
 The group operated as the sole provider of gambling through 2001.
 STDM casinos still exist to this day, but they no longer have complete control over the market.

 Portugal handed over control of Macau to China in 1999 but nothing changed immediately.
 STDM would remain the sole monopoly provider for a few more years.
-Big changes were already in motion however.
+Big changes were already in motion, however.
 During this time, consulting companies were brought to Macau to meet with the government and discuss what would need to be done to take Macau to the next level as an international gambling destination.

 Macau’s legislative assembly passed Law No. 16/2001 in August of 2001.
-This piece of legislation set the new legal framework for operations of casinos and casino games in Macau.
+This piece of legislation set the new legal framework for the operations of casinos and casino games in Macau.
 Later that year, Macau opened a bidding process to award three casino licenses to outside companies from around the world.
 The results of the bidding process were announced in February of 2002 and three entities were given rights to operate casinos.

-The Sociedade de Jogos de Macau (a subsidiary of STDM), Galaxy Casino S.A. and Wynn Resorts each won an operating license.
+The Sociedade de Jogos de Macau (a subsidiary of STDM), Galaxy Casino S.A., and Wynn Resorts each won an operating license.
 Later, additional licenses were granted to more companies including the MGM and Venetian.